Address

 at least 75% of the total number of points available for the practical part.

-Upon passing an exam for a given (single) qualification, pupils / learners receive a certificate (świadectwo), issued by the competent Regional Examination Board (Regionalna Komisja Egzaminacyjna).
-Once pupils / learners have obtained certificates for all the qualifications required to practise a given occupation and have completed education at the required level, they are awarded a vocational diploma (dyplom zawodowy).
+Upon passing an exam for a given (single) qualification, pupils/learners receive a vocational qualification certificate (certyfikat kwalifikacji zawodowej), issued by the competent Regional Examination Board.
+After passing exams for all qualifications identified within a given occupation (and completing education at the required level), pupils/learners obtain a vocational diploma (dyplom zawodowy).

 Progression of pupils/students